-Man sentenced to 9 years in revenge stabbing of dog
+Missouri man sentenced to 9 years in revenge stabbing of dog

 CAPE GIRARDEAU, Mo.
-(AP) - A Missouri man has been sentenced to nine years in prison for stabbing a dog 11 times in revenge, dumping its remains on the owner’s doorstep and then telling her on Snapchat that it sounded like she was having a “ruff” day.
+(AP) - A Missouri man has been sentenced to nine years in prison for fatally stabbing a dog 11 times in revenge, dumping its remains on the owner’s doorstep and then telling her on Snapchat that it sounded like she was having a “ruff” day.

 Andrew Nipper, of Cape Girardeau, was sentenced last month for felony animal abuse, stealing the animal and first-degree stalking.